 This webpage will not be updated during the term.
 All course materials will be posted on LEARN.

-Assessment: Students will be evaluated on three homework assignments (each 20% of final grade) and a final project (40% of final grade).
+Assessment: Students will be evaluated on two homework assignments (each 25% of final grade) and a final project (50% of final grade).
 For the final project students will write a report and make a short presentation to the class about a research paper related to their interests and the course content (other options, like a historical survey or coding project, are also possible).
-Deadlines for the assignments and project will be set after consultation with the class at the beginning of the semester.
+Deadlines for the assignments and project will be posted at the beginning of the semester, and spaced evenly throughout the term.

 Prerequisites: This course may be of interest to students in a variety of areas (combinatorics, computer science, pure math, etc.) who will come in with different backgrounds.
-Students should be comfortable with the basics of real analysis (sequences and series) and ideally will have previous exposure to basic algebra (rings and fields) and complex analysis (analytic functions, Cauchy residue theorem).
-Short background lessons will be provided for students wanting to review (or needing to catch up on) some of the necessary background material.
+Students should be comfortable with the basics of real analysis (sequences and series) and ideally will have previous exposure to basic algebra (rings and fields) and complex analysis (analytic functions, Cauchy residue theorem), but these last two topics will not be assumed.
 Interested students unsure of their background should email the instructor for more information.

 References: Our main references are the textbooks